ericbulloch/d2r-single-player-backup/README.md

 After being unable to restore the character, I wrote this script to help prevent this problem in the future.

-I was able to rebuilt my character using another tool but I really didn't like how long that took.
+I was able to rebuild my character using another tool but I really didn't like how long that took.
+I want to save myself and others from the same experience.

 ## What it does